grisslab/scClassifR/README.md

+# Deprecation Notice

+This package was renamed to [scAnnotatR](https://github.com/grisslab/scAnnotatR).

+The current version of this package is available on the scAnnotatR GitHub page: https://github.com/grisslab/scAnnotatR

 # scClassifR

 The `scClassifR` package automatically classifies cells in scRNA-seq datasets.
 It is simple to use with a clear infrastructure to easily add additional cell type classification models. `scClassifR` support both `Seurat` and `SingleCellExperiment` objects as input.